 The Visitor Centre focuses on the life of author L. M. Montgomery, whose most famous novel, Anne of Green Gables, introduced the character of Anne Shirley to the world in 1908.
 Anne’s bravery and charm, and her passion for friendship, imagination, community, and natural beauty endeared her to readers all over the world.Read More

 The Soft Power Destinations Awards recognize soft power best practice in cultural destinations.

-Does your city, cultural organization, or district have a strong and positive influence in your community?
+Does your city, cultural organization, or cultural collaboration have a strong and positive influence in your community?
 We want to hear from you, you can nominate your own, or other exemplary organizations for consideration.
-Nominations close on April 6, 2018.Read More
+Nominations close on September 15, 2019.Read More